 Columbia Public Library, Friends Room

-We recently added “Undefeated” to the DBRL collection.
-This academy award winning film played at the True/False Film Festival in 2012, and currently has a rating of 96% from critics at Rotten Tomatoes.
+We recently added “12 O’clock Boys” to the DBRL collection.
+The film played at various film festivals in 2013 and currently has a rating of 91% from critics at Rotten Tomatoes.
 Here’s a synopsis from our catalog:

 A notorious urban dirt bike pack in Baltimore that pops wheelies, weaves at excessive speeds through traffic, and impressively evades the hamstrung police.
 Their stunning antics are viewed through the eyes of adolescent Pug, a bright kid from the Westside obsessed with the riders and willing to do anything to join their ranks.

 We recently added “Generation Like” to the DBRL collection.
 The film played earlier this year on the PBS series Frontline and is a followup to the 2001 documentary “The Merchants of Cool.”
 Here’s a synopsis from our catalog:

 Explores how the perennial teen quest for identity and connection has migrated to social media, and exposes the game of cat-and-mouse that corporations are playing with these young consumers.
 Here is a powerful examination of the evolving and complicated relationship between teens and the companies that are increasingly working to target them.